micro-os-plus/diag-trace-xpack/README.md

 ## Developer info

-This section is intended to developers that plan to include DRTM in their own GDB servers.
+This section is intended to developers who plan to include this library in their own projects.

 ### Easy install